llesoil/input_sensitivity/replication/README.md

 The directory "information" details the configuration of the environment used to measure x264 performances. **You don't need it to replicate the measurements**, but it can be useful to have information about the environment, and experiment protocol context.

+The requirements.txt contains the libraries (and versions) used to run the python scripts of the src directory.